definability/dfhack-scripts/docs/gui/visible-hotkeys.rst

 ------------

 The widget draws the default key bindings in the following cases:

-- The bindings are specified in ``dfhack-config/init/dfhack.init`` rather then ``dfhack-config/init/onLoad.init`` and the user reloads a saved game without exiting the Dwarf Fortress application.
+* The bindings are specified in ``dfhack-config/init/dfhack.init`` rather then ``dfhack-config/init/onLoad.init`` and the user reloads a saved game without exiting the Dwarf Fortress application.
-- The bindings are specified during the game (in the game console, ``Ctrl-Shift-P``).
+* The bindings are specified during the game (in the game console, ``Ctrl-Shift-P``).

 Workaround:

 Set up the key bindings for this script only in ``dfhack-config/init/onLoad.init``.
-Do not expect the overlay to display the correct information after modifying the bindings from DFHack console.
+Do not expect the overlay to display the correct information after modifying the bindings from the DFHack console.